Clients benefit from our seamless advice and representation covering corporate crime liability and civil recovery. Our strengths are:

 Our corporate crime lawyers provide advice in business crime, civil fraud, money laundering (AML), bribery and corruption, investigations, extradition, cartels, regulatory and health and safety investigations as well as crime fraud and asset tracing.
 We have established the largest corporate crime group in Europe.

 We have advised over 90 organisations globally on the UK Bribery Act and its implications.
 We are a leading authority on the Bribery Act and have been more closely involved in the development of the Act than any other firm.
-For example, Nick Benwell has given evidence before a Parliamentary Select Committee and he worked closely with the Ministry of Justice on this matter, as well as sitting on the CBI and BBA committees responsible for anti-corruption.
+For example, Nick Benwell worked closely with the Ministry of Justice on this matter, as well as sitting on the CBI and BBA committees responsible for anti-corruption.